malayjoshi13/GSoC2022_OligoFinder/README.md

   - `oligo_BOW_filename` and `non_oligo_BOW_filename` - from this parameter user can change location of txt files containing BOW related to oligonucleotide and non-oligonucleotide mentions respectively.
 These files are output by `TfIdf_BOW_creator.py` and input for `TfIdf_BOW_TpFp.py` file

-### Part 2 - Getting text from research paper(s)
+### 3.2) Part of system for getting text from research paper(s)

 - `RawText` - stores `textpresso.py` and `get_paper_content.py` files that extract content from research papers present in Wormbase database corresponding to their id mentioned in `paper_ids` parameter of `configure.py` file and returns a pair of paperid-sentence.

-### Part 3 - RegEx rules to extract sequences that follow structure of Oligonucleotides
+### 3.3) Part of system having RegEx rules to extract sequences that follow structure of Oligonucleotides

 - `bw_brackets.py` - contain RegEx rule `pick_from_brackets` that extracts Oligonucleotide sequence if present inside brackets.
 Input: insert(TGAGACGTCAACAATATGG)hg, Output: TGAGACGTCAACAATATGG.